 near Pagosa Springs

 Trade the glow of your iPhone for insanely bright moonlight at this backcountry hideaway just below the Continental Divide, accessed by a 1-mile hike or bike ride (or 3-mile cross-country ski in winter from Wolf Creek Ski Area).
-There are no power outlets, the provisions are charmingly simple and it’s so quiet you could hear a pine needle drop.
+There are no power outlets, you have to pack in yourr own food, the provisions are charmingly simple and it’s so quiet you could hear a pine needle drop.
 And with space for six, it’s perfect for a tech-free family vacay (sorry, kids).

 Don't Miss: The abundance of outdoor recreation — from mountain biking to snowshoeing — is like having your own personal state park.